-- a) the President of Georgia - b) ministers of Georgia, as well as ministers of the Autonomous Republics, heads of government and state departmental agencies and their deputies - c) members of the Security Council of Georgia (except for MPs) - d) members of the Council of the National Bank of Georgia - e) the Auditor General and his/her deputies - f) state trustees governors and their deputies - g) chairpersons of Sakrebulos, heads of district municipalities (Gamgebeli), mayors of cities g) officers of the Ministry for Internal Affairs of Georgia, the Ministry for Defense of Georgia, the Intelligence Service of Georgia, and the Special State Protection Service of Georgia i) judges
+b) ministers of Georgia, as well as ministers of the Autonomous Republics, heads of government and state departmental agencies and their deputies;

+- c) members of the Security Council of Georgia (except for MPs); - d) members of the Council of the National Bank of Georgia; - e) the Auditor General and his/her deputies; - f) state trustees governors and their deputies; - g) chairpersons of Sakrebulos, heads of district municipalities (Gamgebeli), mayors of cities;

+h) officers of the Ministries of Internal Affairs and Defence of Georgia, the State Security Service of Georgia, the Georgian Intelligence Service, and the Special State Protection Service of Georgia;

+i) judges;

-- j) the Public Defender of Georgia and his/her deputy - k) advisors to the President of Georgia - l) members of the High Council of Justice of Georgia (who are not MPs of Georgia) - m) the head of the Public Service Bureau and his/her deputies - n) prosecutors, their deputies, assistants, and investigators - o) members of the GNCC and the GNEWSRC.
+- j) the Public Defender of Georgia and his/her deputy; - k) advisors to the President of Georgia; - l) members of the High Council of Justice of Georgia (who are not MPs of Georgia); - m) the head of the Public Service Bureau and his/her deputies; - n) prosecutors, their deputies, assistants, and investigators; - o) members of the GNCC and the GNEWSRC.

 2. A respective legal act about resignation and dismissal of an official referred to in the first paragraph of this article shall be immediately submitted to the respective election commission.
-Otherwise, the person shall be refused to be registered as a candidate for MP of Georgia, and if registration has been completed, it shall be canceled.
+Otherwise, the person shall be refused to be registered as a candidate for MP of Georgia, and if registration has been completed, it shall be cancelled.

-Chapter XIII.
-Registration of Electoral subjects Running in Elections for the Parliament of Georgia a) after the parliamentary elections are called, but not later than the 57^{th} day before Election Day if the party has a representative in the Parliament of Georgia on the day the elections are called.
+Chapter XIII - Registration of Electoral subjects Running in Elections for the Parliament of Georgia a) after the parliamentary elections are called, but not later than the 57th day before Election Day if the party has a representative in the Parliament of Georgia on the day the elections are called.
 An MP shall be deemed a party representative if he/she is elected after being nominated by the respective party or electoral bloc (in which the party was united);